OathPros/COMP3/source/patterns/containers/windows.rst

 Secondary windows are used to contain supplemental controls or information. **About Windows** and **Preferences Windows** are both types of secondary window.

 * Secondary windows should always belong on a primary window, so that closing the primary also closes the secondary.
-* Secondary windows can contain information and preferences that are relevant to the entire application, or they can contain information and options for a single content item, such as a document **Properties Window**.
+* Secondary windows can contain information and preferences that are relevant to the entire app, or they can contain information and options for a single content item, such as a document **Properties Window**.
 * Typically, secondary windows are modal to their parent primary window.
 This ensures that windows are grouped together.
 However, in some unusual cases, secondary windows can be non-modal to their parent window.
 This is typically when they provide equivalent functionality to the primary window, such as an email app that allows individual emails to be popped out into their own windows.
 * Avoid stacking secondary windows on top of one another.
 * In general, secondary windows should not be bigger than their parent windows, and should have limited, simple content.